What is infrared light?

 |Total eletrical units used||288||1152|

 In addition, you are heating solid walls or objects with infrared radiation and these have a thermal mass, which means they retain heat and help keep the home cosy.
-Conversely, air has no thermal mass, so in the case of traditional convection warmed rooms, when a door is opened, the hot air will quickly escape requiring you to reheat the room to feel warm again.
-One brilliant factor in favour of these panels is the ability to provide the home with a fully zoned property.
+Conversely, air has no thermal mass, so in the case of traditional convection-warmed rooms, when a door is opened, the hot air will quickly escape; requiring you to reheat the room to feel warm again.
+One brilliant factor in favour of these panels is the ability to provide the home with a fully-zoned property.
 Unlike central heating systems, the panels can be switched on in individual rooms using the thermostats.
 This means that heating is only fully used when required.
-If you think how much energy is wasted in rooms that don’t required to be heated, such as guest bedrooms, this is a real benefit.
+If you think how much energy is wasted in rooms that do not need to be heated, such as guest bedrooms, this is a real benefit.

-The electric infrared panels also only take about 30 seconds to reach full operating temperature and therefore are much more efficient at heating a space than conventional space heating heaters.
+Electric infrared panels also only take about 30 seconds to reach full operating temperature and therefore are much more efficient at heating a space than conventional space heating heaters.
 The heat is also contained in the thermal mass of the room surfaces, as opposed to the heat.
-This means that it stays warmer for longer and draughts/opening doors do not play as larger part when compared with convection heaters.
+This means that it stays warmer for longer and draughts do not play as large a part when compared with convection heaters.

 Other advantages of infrared heating